millerk22/emc2-labs/EMC2-Labs-Fall/lab01.rst

 If at any time you want to create an additional new cell, you can push the ``+Code`` button at the top of the notebook.
 You can also move any cell up or down in the notebook, by selecting that cell and pushing the ↑ and ↓ buttons that appear in the top right corner of the cell.
 Likewise, you can delete any cell by selecting it first, and then clicking on the 🗑 [trash can] icon that appears in the top right corner of the cell.
-At any time you can go back to a previous cell and edit it, and re-execute it as many times as you’d like.
+At any time you can go back to a previous cell and edit it, and re-execute it as many times as you'd like.
 It is this ability to execute your code in small bite-sized chunks, and to go back and forth editing different parts, that makes Colab notebooks an easy way to quickly test out different ideas and pieces of code.